-The ArcGIS Pro Python reference contains detailed information about every ArcPy module, function, and class provided with ArcGIS Pro, working with Python, as well as how to work with, and create your own, geoprocessing tools in Python.
+The ArcGIS Pro Python reference contains detailed information about every ArcPy module, function, and class provided with ArcGIS Pro; working with Python; and working with, and creating your own, geoprocessing tools in Python.

 All geoprocessing tools can be accessed from Python using ArcPy.
 For a full reference, including Python samples, see ArcGIS Pro tool reference.